SashaSpievakov/crust-co/README.md

 - Responsive Design
 - Dark and Light Theme
-- Cart in Local Storage
+- Cart in the Local Storage

 <br/>